prabh8331/Rust-lang/section4-ownership/readme.md

 Doubts arise from this solution
     1. previously we see that returing reference is not a good idea because it droppes the variable
-    2. but how this code is operating? why this is working?
+    2. but how this code is running? why this is working?

 concepts-
     in qn when some_vec.push(4) was before the printline of first, it was comming inside the scope of immutable reference scope, and when we are making some change it is kind of borrowing it as a mutable